jaegertracing/documentation/content/mentorship-for-mentees.md

 In order to understand the project better and come up with reasonable solutions, it's always helpful to become familiar with Jaeger and its code base.
 We strongly recommend:

 * Going through some Jaeger tutorials, such as [this one][hotrod].
+* Review the hotrod video demo and tutorial such as [this video on youtube][hotrod_video].
+* Run the [hotrod demo yourself][hotrod_repo] as the blogs and video is outdated, it's good to get hands on.
+* Review the Jaeger architecture from the [documentation](https://www.jaegertracing.io/docs/architecture/) and understand the microservices architecture.
+* Fork and clone the respective repositories to be able to [build and run the project locally](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING.md#getting-started).
+* Learn about contributing with the best practices including how to [sign your code and contribute](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING_GUIDELINES.md#creating-a-pull-request).
-* Trying to solve some of the [simple open issues](../get-involved/) that you can find across Jaeger repositories.
+* Now you are ready to try to solve some of the [simple open issues](../get-involved/) that you can find across Jaeger repositories.

 ### Evaluation criteria